2i2i/whitepaper/README.md

 Using a constant factor stablecoin, we can increase the fungability of [any](https://github.com/2i2i/whitepaper/blob/main/Notes.md#fungable-nfts) currency.

 A chain of CFS can achieve arbitrary fungability.

 <br></br>
-## Currency

-We define a currency as any bundle of energy and information that can be transmitted from one entity to another, incl. bundles containing no energy (only information) xor only energy (no information).

-This provides the most generic definition possible.

-<br></br>
 <br></br>